stepleton/NeoWidEx/MANUAL.md

 #### SET RECOVERY

-This option allows the user to enable or disable the Widget's **recovery** capability.
+This option allows the user to enable or disable the Widget's **recovery** capability (via the `Set_Recovery` command).
 With recovery enabled (the default), the Widget will attempt to compensate for certain errors encountered whilst carrying out a command: for example, if it fails to write data to a particular block, the Widget will save the data in one of the Widget's spare blocks instead.
 With recovery disabled, operations that encounter errors will abort without attempting any kind of work-around.

 Most serious diagnostic investigations will disable recovery to obtain more precise control over the behaviour and side-effects of Widget commands.

 #### :star: GENERIC READ

+NeoWidEx reads a user-specified block from the hard drive using the ProFile `Read` command.
+The data read from the drive will be read to the disk data buffer, which can be examined with the utilities available in the `BUFFER...` submenu.

+This command will not work on a Widget that has failed its self tests.

 #### :star: GENERIC WRITE

+NeoWidEx uses the ProFile `Write` command to write the contents of the disk data buffer to a user-specified block on the hard drive.

+This command will not work on a Widget that has failed its self tests.

 #### WIDGET READ